 In more severe neck injury cases, such as herniation of multiple discs, or a significant exacerbation of a previous spinal injury, surgery is sometimes recommended.
 Operative procedures for serious cervical injuries include a laminectomy, in which cervical disc fragments and spurs are removed with the hope that the operation will lessen the pressure on the cervical nerves or spinal canal; a discectomy, in which a portion of the disc that has protruded through and is impinging (pressing) on the nearest nerve is removed with the belief that this will reduce or eliminate pain and numbness; or in the most serious cases, spinal fusion, whereby often two or more levels of vertebrae are fused together utilizing hardware such as rods, plates and screws.
 This procedure is frequently referred to as “ORIF” or open reduction, internal fixation.

 Due to the complexities and variety of cervical spine injuries, it is vital that you retain attorneys with the knowledge, experience, background and dedication to ensure that you will be compensated for all of your injuries and damages, including your physical and emotional injuries, loss of earnings and earnings potential, medical and hospital expenses (past and future) and loss of enjoyment of life.
 At the Law Office of Mark A. Siesel, since 1986, we have represented clients in state and federal Courts in the Bronx, Brooklyn, Manhattan, Queens, Westchester, Rockland, Putnam, Orange and Dutchess Counties.
-For a free consultation to discuss your case in detail and how our firm can provide legal assistance, contact us anytime toll free at 888-761-7633 or online.
+For a free consultation to discuss your case in detail and how our firm can provide legal assistance, contact us anytime at (914) 428-7386 or online.